dhsorens/FinCert/README.md

 # FinCert: Meta Properties of Financial Smart Contracts

 This repository contains theoretical tools for reasoning about *meta properties* of financial smart contracts.
 A contract's *meta properties* are those which are intended by, but out of scope of, the contract's specification.
-These can include anything from its economic or upgradeability properties, or how it behaves when considered within a system of contracts.
+These can include anything from its economic or upgradeability properties, to how it behaves when considered within a system of contracts.

 ## Meta Properties